Sugababes discography

-Three, the Sugababes' third album, was released in October 2003.
+Three, Sugababes' third album, was released in October 2003.
 It reached number three and was certified double platinum in the UK.
 The album produced four singles, including the number one "Hole in the Head".
 The group's fourth album Taller in More Ways, released in October 2005, reached number one and went triple platinum in the UK.
 It produced three internationally successful singles, "Push the Button", "Ugly" and "Red Dress".
 Shortly following the album's release, Buena left the group for personal reasons, and was replaced by Amelle Berrabah.
 The group's fifth album Change was released in October 2007.
 The album, composed of pop and dance songs, reached number one and went platinum in the UK.
 Change produced three top twenty singles, including "Change", "Denial", and the UK number one "About You Now", signalling the second occasion in which the band were simultaneously number one on the UK album, single, download and airplay charts.

 The group's sixth studio album, Catfights and Spotlights was released in 2008, and charted in the top ten of the UK Albums Chart.
 Two singles were released from the album, including "Girls" and "No Can Do", the former peaking at number three on the UK Singles Chart.
 The band's seventh studio album Sweet 7 was released in March 2010 featuring the lead single "Get Sexy", which peaked at number two on the UK Singles Chart; it was the last single to feature Keisha Buchanan.
 The second single from the album, "About a Girl", peaked at number eight in the UK, and was the first single to feature new member Jade Ewen.
 "Wear My Kiss", the album's third single, peaked at number seven in the UK.

-On 11 May 2021, the Sugababes released a reworking of 2001 single "Run for Cover" featuring MNEK to celebrate 20 years of One Touch and plans for new music.
+On 11 May 2021, Sugababes released a reworking of 2001 single "Run for Cover", featuring MNEK, to celebrate 20 years of One Touch and plans for new music.
 On 24 December 2022, Sugababes surprise-released the album The Lost Tapes online.
 The album consisted of songs intended for their 2013 reunion album which was never released due to legal and rights issues.